makma/fingerprintjs.com/content/blog/the-beginner’s-guide-to-browser-fingerprinting-for-fraud-detection.md

 ## Browser vs. Device Fingerprinting

-Our "core" [FingerprintJS](https://github.com/fingerprintjs/fingerprintjs) library is intended for browser fingerprinting - it identifies visitors to a website using all modern mobile and desktop browsers.
+Our "core" [Fingerprint](https://github.com/fingerprintjs/fingerprintjs) library is intended for browser fingerprinting - it identifies visitors to a website using all modern mobile and desktop browsers.
 The signals available for mobile app developers are different from signals that can be retrieved in the browser however, and vary between iOS, Android, and other mobile operating systems.

 If you want to identify users of a native mobile app, we have a few options in our product suite:
-* FingerprintJS Pro, in addition to browser fingerprinting, includes high-accuracy native [Android](https://dev.fingerprintjs.com/docs/native-android-integration) and [iOS](https://dev.fingerprintjs.com/docs/native-ios-integration) integrations that allow developers to integrate device identification into native Android and iOS apps.
+* Fingerprint Pro, in addition to browser fingerprinting, includes high-accuracy native [Android](https://dev.fingerprintjs.com/docs/native-android-integration) and [iOS](https://dev.fingerprintjs.com/docs/native-ios-integration) integrations that allow developers to integrate device identification into native Android and iOS apps.
 * Our [iOS open source library](https://github.com/fingerprintjs/fingerprintjs-ios)
 * Our [Android open source library](https://github.com/fingerprintjs/fingerprintjs-android)